Suggestions for Finding an Insurance Agent or Broker

 Insurance companies generally employ four methods for distributing and servicing their products.
 These include using captive or independent agents (sometimes both), an insurance broker, or selling directly to you though their own employees.
 It is important that you understand and are comfortable with the sales and service approaches of a company prior to purchasing insurance.

-In California, all insurance agents and brokers selling residential homeowners insurance must be licensed as a Fire and Casualty Broker-Agent
+In California, all insurance agents and brokers selling residential homeowners insurance must be licensed as either a Property and Casualty Broker-Agent or a Personal Lines Broker-Agent

 The following are descriptions of the four basic distribution methods.
 These and other useful terms can be found in our Glossary of Insurance Terms.